 - Is where you are willing to ship your orders

-Also, when estimating the shipping, take into account how you package your product as packaging can increase the cost of shipping.
+Also, when estimating the shipping cost, take into account how you package your product, as packaging can increase the cost.
 The best thing to do is take a packaged product to your local post office and get some estimates on costs directly from them.

 Other costs that you need to consider include the advertising fees if you decide to run ads.
 Also, depending on where you are, there may be some taxes involved with your business, so make sure to check with an accountant regarding these costs.